 (e) Any employer who willfully violates any standard, rule, or order promulgated pursuant to Pub.
-L. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation Maximum crimi caused death to any employee, shall, upon conviction, be punished by a fine of not more than \$10,000 or by imprisonment for not more than six months, or by both; except that if the conviction is for a violation committed after a first conviction of such person, punishment Reform Act of shall be by a fine of not more than \$20,000 or by imprisonment for not more than one year, or by both.
+L. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation caused death to any employee, shall, upon conviction, be punished by a fine of not more than \$10,000 or by imprisonment for not more than six months, or by both; except that if the conviction is for a violation committed after a first conviction of such person, punishment refer to the conviction of such person of the conviction of shall be by a fine of not more than \$20,000 or by imprisonment for not more than one year, or by both.